cisco/mindmeld/source/blueprints/banking.rst

 .. tip::

-  During active development, it's helpful to increase the :doc:`MindMeld logging level <../userguide/getting_started>` to better understand what's happening behind the scenes.
-All code snippets here assume that logging level has been set to verbose.
+  During active development, it is helpful to increase the :doc:`MindMeld logging level <../userguide/getting_started>` to better understand what is happening behind the scenes.
+All code snippets here assume that the logging level has been set to verbose.

 To see how the trained NLP pipeline performs on a test query, use the :meth:`process()` method.